Car Wash Nozzles

 Car Wash Nozzles: Overview & Selection Tips

-• Material options include 316L stainless steel, 303/304 stainless steel, brass, and hardened stainless steel.
+• Material options may include 316L stainless steel, 303/304 stainless steel, brass, and hardened stainless steel.

-• Compare inlet sizes such as 1/4 in., 1/8 in., 3/8 in., and 1/2 in. and NPT connections.
+• Check inlet sizes such as 1/4 in., 1/8 in., 3/8 in., and 1/2 in. with NPT connections where available.

 Common applications